UlieS/Pipeline/README.md

 Here the elevation map did not detect the full edges surrounding the blood pool and consequently the segmentation is off.

 The overall results did not look too bad, considering that the task is to focus on seperating o-contour and i-contour, not the full image.
-However, with a better markers, there could be better results.
+However, with better markers, there could be better results.
 Therefore I used Otsu's method on the cropped image to find a threshold for the marker of the i-contours.
-This improved the results and even worked in the some cases where the contours were off.
+This improved the results and even worked where the contours were off.
 ![](plots/Phase2_plots/region_based_otsu2.png)
 ![](plots/Phase2_plots/region_based_otsu1.png)